richafnu/Viva/Viva/connections/build-viva-connections.md

 - Test Connections through Microsoft Teams and the [Viva Suite home site](https://viva.cloud.microsoft/).
 - Test Connections through SharePoint if a home site was used to create the experience.
 - Depending what devices your organization prefers, test Connections on desktop, mobile, and tablet devices.
-- Make sure all links are active and there aren’t any dead ends.
+- Make sure all links are active and there aren't any dead ends.
 - Pay attention to labels on dashboard cards and buttons – do they make sense to the rest of the organization?
 - Evaluate the quality and effectiveness of icons and images.
 - Check for performance issues like slow loading times or missing images.
-- Ask testers about the [navigation experience](/sharepoint/information-architecture-modern-experience)
+- Ask testers about the [navigation experience](/sharepoint/information-architecture-modern-experience).
-- Test with [early adopters and champions](https://adoption.microsoft.com/roles/champion/) and capture their feedback
+- Test with [early adopters and champions](https://adoption.microsoft.com/roles/champion/) and capture their feedback.

 ## Next, launch Connections for your organization

-After you have finished [planning](plan-viva-connections.md), building, and testing Connections, it’s time to let the rest of the organization know that it's available for use.
+After you have finished [planning](plan-viva-connections.md), building, and testing Connections, it's time to let the rest of the organization know that it's available for use.
 [Learn more about how to launch Connections.](launch-viva-connections.md)
+'